 Once inside the laboratory, artifacts are washed, sorted, identified, labeled, and cataloged in an Access database.
-Ceramics and glass are crossmended and are analyzed as objects instead of sherds.
-Artifacts are permanently stored in the Ferry Farm Visitor Center.
-Small finds in need of stabilization are conserved by an outside contractor.
+They are permanently stored in the Ferry Farm archaeology lab.
+Small finds in need of stabilization are conserved by outside contractor.
 Additional details about small find artifacts, including photographs and metric attributes, are recorded in the department's object catalog database.